emerald-dao/emerald-academy-v2/src/lib/content/snippets/dynamic-import-contract/readme.md

 Your contract must implement a contract interface in order to be imported.
 In this case, we're borrowing a contract that implements the `NonFungibleToken` contract interface.

+You can only access fields/functions present in the contract interface.

 ```cadence
 import NonFungibleToken from 0x1d7e57aa55817448